 You have said your good-byes.
 It was a surreal hour of crying, reminiscing, loving and advising.
 You begin to question: Did I tell her everything I wanted to?
 Does she know how much I love her and our son?
 You feel grateful for the short time that you’ve all had together, but it’s not enough.
 It’s simply not enough.
 Will they be okay?
 What will happen to me if I die?
 Am I really going to die?

 A second nurse comes into your room to tell you that you will be going up to ICU very soon.
 She squeezes your hand, as if to say that everything will be okay.
 Her shield, masks, gown and gloves say otherwise.
 You can feel her urgency and worry.
-A few minutes pass.
-Your mind must have gone blank.
+A few minutes pass as your mind goes blank.
 You decide to ask.
 At this point, you’ve got nothing to lose.
 You don’t want to bother her, but it’s the only way that you will be at ease.
 After all, she seems to get you.
 She seems to understand.
 She also thought that you were going home.
-Nurse number two obliges and leaves to find nurse number one.
+Sure enough, nurse number two obliges and leaves to find nurse number one.

 To protect the privacy of those involved, this blogpost is loosely based on true events as relayed to me by a close friend.